TargetFlow · macOS + Windows input switcher

 More than one target

 Connect multiple dongles, name them, color-code them, tune pointer speed, and assign each to a different edge.
+Per-dongle settings cover invert-scroll, Option/Command swap for PC keyboards, and independent left/right AltGr.
 Click Identify if “which tiny board is this?” becomes a real question.

 multi-dongleBLE

 Keep separate edge layouts for work, gaming, or whatever your rack of suspicious computers is doing.
-Profiles can run Mac shell hooks and send a key chord when activated.
+Profiles can run a shell hook, send a key chord, or fire a macro on activation - macros use a DuckyScript-flavored scripting language, with a safety stop for runaway scripts.

 Clipboard typing